// About — Mohamed Saadi

 The Athlete

 Former professional handball player.
-Today, cycling — not as leisure but as commitment.
-Each year I ride the Tour de France routes across Europe, stage by stage.
+Today, cycling as commitment: each year I ride the Tour de France routes across Europe, stage by stage.
 Hyrox races fill the winters.

 02